 Fertilizers can contain poisonous amounts of nitrogen, phosphorus, potassium, iron, zinc, herbicides and pesticides.
 Keep dogs and cats away from treated lawns until they are dry.
 Check the product packaging, though, since some products must be rinsed into the lawn before it is safe to walk on.
 Toxicity Ranking: mild to moderate.

 Grapes, raisins and currants – even grape juice – in small amounts can cause kidney failure in dogs.
+Should also check cheap dog food reviews before buying, in order to avoid same adverse effect.
 Toxicity Ranking: moderate to severe.

 Household cleaners, such as bleach, drain cleaners, ammonia and toilet bowl cleaners, can cause gastrointestinal ulcers and other problems in dogs and cats.
 Toxicity Ranking: varies.